 We are running Minecraft summer camps at various locations across London and the UK, including Minecraft with Mods for ages 7 to 10, Minecraft Redstone for ages 9 to 12 and Minecraft Bedwars Builder for ages 11 to 15.

-We are Ofsted registered and offer a fun and structured leading environment over the summer holidays, with classes sizes being a one to eight pupil tutor ratio.
+We are Ofsted registered and offer a fun and structured leading environment over the summer holidays, with classes sizes being an average of one to eight pupil tutor ratio.

 Our one-week Minecraft camps run from 9am to 5pm, Mon-Fri.